FritzMetzler/wave_generator/README.md

 For use this script:
-python 3 - Anaconda - Spyder
+\npython 3 - Anaconda - Spyder
-NO argv
+\nNO argv